 Global Grants must be in one or more of the Six Areas of Focus identified by The Rotary Foundation (TRF):

-Peace and conflict prevention/resolution
+Promoting peace

-Disease prevention and treatment
+Fighting Disease

-Water and sanitation

-Maternal and child health
+Providing clean water, sanitation and hygiene

+Saving mothers and children

-Basic education and literacy
+Supporting education

-Economic and community development
+Growing local economies

+Environment

 Global Grants must be sustainable and measurable.
 Global Grants incorporate activities and safeguards that insure the continuity of project impact after TRF funding is fully expended.
 All grant applications must include a plan that ensures sustainability.

 Global Grants are international in nature and require a qualified host Rotary Club in country which will implement the project.
 Global Project Grants are similar to the former matching grants in-as-much as they are international and require a qualified host Rotary Club which will implement the project.
 The minimum dollar amount is larger than District Community or International Grants and projects may require more lead time for planning and completing the application process.
-TRF will match DDF on a 1:1 basis and Club funds on a 0.5:1 basis.
+TRF will match DDF on a 1:.8 basis and Club funds on a 1:0 basis.
 Project funding must be sufficient to generate a minimum TRF grant award of $15,000 and a maximum of $200,000.